It’s hard to find people who reflect our clients’ values. Building trust takes time. So does building a great team.

 “I love the challenge of empowering people in our primary sectors and the excitement of seeing clients achieving their aspirations.
 If we can encourage farmers to engage with their consumers, take a more active involvement in their supply chains and view their businesses through a wider lens, then I think our industries have a great future.”

 Coming from a drystock and dairy farming background, Duncan has always been passionate about growing primary sector businesses.
-Whether it’s drystock, dairy, forestry, horticulture, cropping, optimising land use to land capability and owners’ aspirations is Duncan’s strength.
+Whether it’s dairy or drystock farming, cropping, forestry or horticulture, optimising land use, business performance and sustainability is Duncan’s passion.
 After graduating from Massey University with a Bachelor of Applied Science in Agribusiness, Duncan’s first opportunity to optimise a farm business was by undertaking a dairy conversion.
 Duncan project managed the conversion and continued to run the dairy farm for a further three years.

 Since joining Perrin Ag in 2011 Duncan works with a wide range of clients including those ‘outside the farm gate’.
 With his strong background in investment analysis, business strategy, environmental sustainability and pastoral farm systems, Duncan is increasingly working with clients to analyse and integrate horticulture and forestry investments into their farm businesses.